 In 1985, under the guidance of then-BCA Bishop Rev. Seigen Yamaoka, the IBS became an affiliate of the Graduate Theological Union.
 This partnership has enabled us to offer a fully accredited Master of Arts degree, connect with a diverse community of religious scholars, and provide our students with access to the rich library holdings of both the GTU and the University of California, Berkeley.

 For over three centuries, Ryukoku University has been a center of Buddhist education, affiliated with the Nishi Hongwanji branch of Jodo Shinshu Buddhism in Japan.
 We are honored to be partners with Ryukoku, a partnership that affords our students an opportunity to study abroad and deepen their understanding of Japanese Buddhism.

-Established by Chan Master Sheng Yen, Dharma Drum University is a major center of Buddhist education and monastic training in Taiwan.
+Established by Chan Master Sheng Yen, Dharma Drum Institute of Liberal Arts is a major center of Buddhist education and monastic training in Taiwan.
 Our partnership allows for a student exchange program, giving our students an opportunity to engage Chinese Buddhism in its Taiwanese context.

 Sati Institute for Theravada Studies

 The Sati Institute for Theravada Studies, in the Insight Mediation tradition and lead by Jennifer Block, Gil Fronsdal, and Paul Haller, balances scholarly inquiry with serious meditation practice.
 The Institute of Buddhist Studies has partnered with the Sati Institute to provide both Buddhist chaplaincy education and the Certificate in Theravada Studies.